 Demographic and economic data used for the load forecast was updated.
 The Washington State Office of Financial Management (OFM) released its latest Chelan County population projections in 2017.
 Growth rates over the planning period were increased some in the low and base cases and decreased some in the high case to reflect District staff's judgement about the range of Chelan County potential population changes.
-The growth rates were applied to the OFM actual population estimate for Chelan County for 2019 to arrive at updated population estimates through the planning period.
-Actual Chelan County population data from the OFM (through 2019), along with actual per capita income data from the U.S. Bureau of Economic Analysis and actual sales revenue data from the Washington State Department of Revenue were used to update the various sector regression analyses.
+The growth rates were applied to the OFM actual population estimate for Chelan County for 2021 to arrive at updated population estimates through the planning period.
+Actual Chelan County population data from the OFM (through 2021), along with actual per capita income data from the U.S. Bureau of Economic Analysis and actual sales revenue data from the Washington State Department of Revenue were used to update the various sector regression analyses.

 After various regression studies, residential load was projected based upon population only based on statistical significance.
 The results were adjusted just slightly based upon known and expected changes coming to the sector.
-The three average annual growth rates for the residential sector are forecasted at 0.37%, 0.83% and 1.59%.
-The low and base are virtually unchanged and the high has increased slightly since 2018.
-There are several large new residential developments in the application process.
-It is likely not all of these will be come to fruition, and it likely full build out of these developments will take five to
+The three average annual growth rates for the residential sector are forecasted at 0.44%, 0.86% and 1.48%.
+The low and base have increased slightly while the high has decreased slightly since 2020.
+There are several large new residential developments underway and others in the application process.
+It is likely not all of these will be come to fruition, and it is likely full build out of these developments will take five to 10 years.

-10 years.
 It is important to note that Chelan PUD is infrastructure limited to serve power to the full build out of these developments.
-The District has already identified the need for new substation capacity along the Wenatchee foothills at two locations to serve new load.
+The District has already identified the need for new substation capacity along the Wenatchee foothills for new development and expects it will need to add a new substation, add capacity at existing substations or a combination of both.
 Additionally, the District continues to be on the lookout for changing end uses including changing federal standards (i.e. more efficient appliances, lighting, etc.) and slower growth in home electronics.
 It is expected that a significant amount of these changing end uses will continue to be ongoing and take place outside of the District's organized conservation programs.

-For this load forecast, the commercial sales forecast is a function of population only based on statistical significance.
-The results were adjusted in the base and high cases due to known and expected changes coming to the sector.
-The final average annual growth rates for the commercial sector are forecasted at 0.49%, 1.42% and 2.89%.
-Since 2018, the low case has increased some with population actuals coming in higher than previously projected low scenarios and the base and high cases remain virtually the same.
+For this load forecast, the commercial sales forecast is a function of population and sales revenue based on statistical significance.
+The results were adjusted in the low, base and high cases due to known and expected changes coming to the sector.
+The final average annual growth rates for the commercial sector are forecasted at 0.91%, 1.71% and 3.13%.
+Since 2020, all cases have increased some with population actuals coming in higher than previously projected and some recovery expected in the sector after a few years of decreases.
 As with residential load, the District still believes that ongoing efficiency improvements, particularly in commercial lighting, will lead to longer term decreases in per customer usage.

 Industrial loads can be very large and can come and go very quickly depending upon the industry, the local economy and much broader regional, national and global economic conditions.
 Industrial loads have been historically quite stable with low growth rates in Chelan County.
 Industrial sales were again manually estimated based upon ranges of use per customer amounts and ranges of customer counts with some known probable and other potential larger load additions.
-The average annual growth rates for the industrial sector are forecasted at 1.39%, 1.53% and 2.05%.
-These have all decreased since 2018, once again, primarily due to projected HDL load having been taken out of industrial and classified as its own sector.
-Industrial sales are now estimated to decrease slightly as a percentage of the District's total load through the planning period in the base and high forecasts due to increases of HDL load forecasted in those cases.
+The average annual growth rates for the industrial sector are forecasted at 1.32%, 1.32% and 1.86%.
+These have all decreased some since 2020, primarily due to minor adjustments with existing customers.